Lansing’s lucky, very unlucky experience at war

 Lt.
 Smith, from Iowa, and Lt.
-Joralemon, from Chicago, took part in aviation’s vastly expanded role in that war.
+Joralemon, from Chicago, took part in aviation’s vastly expanded role in the war.

-Before WW2, when Dick Smith began training in ROTC at Iowa State U, he was taught artillery technology of the previous world war — horses still pulled the big guns.
-But when Smith flew into action in France, soon after D-Day, his role was to spot enemy targets from a low-flying, two-person Piper Cub and sending the geo-coordinates by radio to gunners below.
+Before WW2, when Dick Smith began training in ROTC at Iowa State U, he was taught artillery technology of the previous world war — horses still pulled the big guns on wheels.
+But when Smith flew into action in France, soon after D-Day, his role was to spot enemy targets from a low-flying, two-person Piper Cub and sending geo-coordinates by radio to gunners below.

-Smith’s division seized Cherbourg and Strasbourg and pushed into Germany’s industrial Ruhr Valley, while the Allies liberated Paris.
+Smith’s division seized Cherbourg and Strasbourg and pushed into Germany’s industrial Ruhr Valley, while other Allied units liberated Paris.
 On V-E Day, his unit switched from fighting Germany to occupying it.
 Smith began to study Japanese for expected duty in the Pacific.

 Lt.
 Joralemon was also aloft over Normandy in the days after D-Day — as navigator of a B-17 bomber flying from an English airfield.
 A few months later, however, Lansing’s aviation career was cut short when his plane was downed by a German fighter, as he recounts in my video.

 I do notice that these these three men were neither average nor random.
-They were not draftees.
-They enlisted and did well in school, or somehow became junior officers.
-In Lansing’s bomber crew, it was the officers flying the B-17 who survived, not the gunners in the back.
-And as an officer, he even got a higher grade of POW camp from the German air force.
+They were officers who did well in school, and they enlisted before they would be drafted.
+In Lansing’s bomber crew, it was the officers up front who survived, not the gunners in the back.
+And as an officer, he rated a higher grade of POW camp operated by the German air force.